mebaysan/mebaysan/README.md

 # Hello, I'm Baysan

-I describe myself as a lifelong learner.
-Therefore, I don't scare to join new challenges and try myself on new technologies and different project scales.
-Generally, I work on data-related projects.
-I help businesses to improve their Business Intelligence and Software Infrastructures such as CI & CD pipelines, Cloud environments and Data pipelines.
-I love and use open source tools to solve problems.
-I am not stubborn with any technologies.
-I use them to solve problems.
-I can work with all kinds of tools because I try to find the best tool for the kind of problem that I am trying to solve.
+I describe myself as a lifelong learner, which means I am not afraid to take on new challenges and try my hand at different technologies and projects of varying scales.
+My focus is primarily on data-related projects, helping businesses to improve their Business Intelligence and Software Infrastructures through CI/CD pipelines, Cloud environments, and Data pipelines.
+I am passionate about using open source tools to solve problems and do not limit myself to any one technology, instead opting for the best tool to solve a given problem.

-I am basically related to Software Architecting, DevOps, Security, Data Analytics, Data Ethics and Artificial Intelligence.
-I am always eager to challenges that hards me.
+My expertise lies in **Software Architecting**, **DevOps**, **Security**, **Data Analytics**, **Data Ethics**, and **Artificial Intelligence**.
+I am always eager to tackle challenges that push me outside of my comfort zone.

 [![](https://img.shields.io/badge/youtube-%23FF0000.svg?&style=for-the-badge&logo=youtube&logoColor=white")](https://www.youtube.com/c/BaysanSoft)